Lucianod28/Ada-project/README.md

 about all grocery purchases from a number of households, including everything they bought in a store and their demographic information.

+The project's site is hosted by Github using Github pages and can be foun here: https://lucianod28.github.io/Ada-project/

 # Research questions